Menocchio

-Menocchio (Domenico Scandella, 1532–1599) was a miller from Montereale Valcellina, Italy, who was tried for heresy by the Roman Inquisition for his unorthodox religious views and then was burnt at the stake in 1599.
-The 16th-century life and medieval religious beliefs of Menocchio are known from the records of the Inquisition, and are the subject of The Cheese and the Worms (1976) by Carlo Ginzburg, as well as of the stageplay Menocchio (2002) by Lillian Garrett-Groag and the film Menocchio (Menocchio the Heretic) (2018) by Alberto Fasulo.
+Domenico Scandella (1532–1599), known as Menocchio (/it/), was an Italian miller from Montereale Valcellina, Republic of Venice, who was tried for heresy by the Roman Inquisition for his unorthodox religious views and then was burnt at the stake in 1599.
+The 16th-century life and medieval religious beliefs of Menocchio are known from the records of the Inquisition, and are the subject of The Cheese and the Worms (1976) by Carlo Ginzburg.
+They were dramatized in the stageplay Menocchio (2002) by Lillian Garrett-Groag and the film Menocchio (Menocchio the Heretic) (2018) by Alberto Fasulo.

 Biography

-His parents were Zuane and Menega.
+His parents were Zuane (Giovanni) and Menega (Domenica).
 He lived most of his life in Montereale, except for two years when he was banished from the town for brawling.

 He had learned to read and read a number of contemporary works on religion and history.
 From these, he developed his religious views that departed substantially from Catholic orthodoxy of the time.

 He was first tried for heresy in 1583, and abjured his statements in 1584, but spent another 20 months in prison in Concordia.
 Released in 1586, he claimed to have reformed.
 He remained under house arrest and had to wear a sign of a burning cross on his garments as a visible sign of his crimes.
 In 1598, he was arrested again as a lapsed heretic, having continued to propagate his beliefs.
 In 1599, he was declared a heresiarch and was executed by burning.